 We have a non-cancelable operating lease for approximately 6,000 square feet of office space in Austin, Texas that expires on December 31, 2020.
-Minimum lease payments total \$71,000 for the nine months ending December 31, 2019 and \$99,000 for the full year ending December 31, 2020.
+Future minimum lease payments total \$47,000 for the six months ending December 31, 2019 and \$99,000 for the full year ending December 31, 2020.

-We have an accumulated deficit of \$165.3 million as of March 31, 2019.
+We have an accumulated deficit of \$166.4 million as of June 30, 2019.
 We expect our cash requirements to be significant in the future.
 The amount and timing of our future cash requirements will depend on regulatory and market acceptance of our drug candidates, the resources we devote to researching and developing, formulating, manufacturing, commercializing and supporting our products and other corporate needs.
-We believe that our current resources should be sufficient to fund our operations for at least the next 12 months.
-We may seek additional future funding through public or private financing within this timeframe, if such funding is available and on terms acceptable to us.
+We believe that our current resources will be sufficient to fund our operations for at least the next 12 months.
+We may seek additional future funding through public or private financing in the future, if such funding is available and on terms acceptable to us.
+However, there are no assurances that additional financing will be available on favorable terms, or at all.